Course Catalog 2024-2025

 SWG 303 Seminar: Queer of Color Critique (4 Credits)

 Students in this course gain a thorough and sustained understanding of queer of color critique by tracking this theoretical framework from its emergence in women of color feminism through the contemporary moment using historical and canonical texts along with the most cutting-edge scholarship being produced in the field.
 The exploration of this critical framework engages with independent films, novels and short stories, popular music, as well as television and digital media platforms such as Netflix and Amazon.
 We discuss what is ruptured and what is generated at the intersection of race, gender, class and sexuality.
 Prerequisites: SWG 150.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {A}{S}

 Fall, Spring, Variable